 The Army Heritage Days is a great family friendly event.
 We never leave without a renewed appreciation for all of the men and women who have fought for our freedom and safety.

 One of my favorite events in Cumberland Valley is Summerfair.
 What began as a free community celebration to help residents celebrate the Fourth of July holiday despite the high gas prices of the late 1970’s has since morphed into a ten-day highlighting the community assets, hidden treasures and cherished attractions in Carlisle and the surrounding towns.

 Summerfair includes a TON of activities; so many that they had to create their own website to list them all!
-Some of the highlights are the ice cream social, kid’s activities, Jim Thorpe track meet, guided walking tours, annual musical (this year is Anything Goes), outdoor movie, tractor twang, and fireworks.
+Some of the highlights are the ice cream social, kid’s activities, Jim Thorpe track meet, guided walking tours, annual musical, outdoor movie, tractor twang, and fireworks.
 Best of all, they are all free!

 Two events that I’d like to highlight during this time frame are the Anything Floats race and the Harrisburg Symphony Orchestra performance.
 The Anything Floats race is just as it sounds – a race across Boiling Spring’s Children’s Lake in homemade boats (I’m using boats liberally here).
 It’s so fun to see what each team has created and watch them frantically paddle, or in some cases, swim, across the lake.